beryldb/beryldb/README.md

 BerylDB is mainly divided into two components: core modules and modules.
 These can be found in these directories:

-* `src/coremodules`: Contains Beryl's core modules.
+* `src/coremodules`: Contains BerylDB's core modules.
 These are required to run the server properly.

 * `src/modules`: Contains optional modules.
-Beryl can funcion without these.
+BerylDB can funcion without these.

 Core modules include those components that are required in order to run basic functionalities.
 For instance, [core_keys](https://github.com/beryldb/beryldb/tree/unstable/src/coremods/core_keys)